voodoo15/iffi_landing_page/README.md

-# iffi_landing_page
+# IFFI Landing Page

-Landing Page for the company IFFI
+This is the landing page for the company IFFI.